-Two meetings of nomination and remuneration committee were held on 19 June 2021 and on 14 August 2021.
-The requisite quorum was present at the meetings.
+1 (One) meeting of nomination and remuneration committee was held on 13 February 2023.
+The requisite quorum was present at the meeting.

 The Chairman of the Nomination and Remuneration Committee was present at the last Annual General Meeting of the Company.